 ICC profiles do not in themselves calibrate anything.
 They contain measurement and information data, on which ICC compliant software acts via a CMM (Colour Management Module).
-It is the CMM within the graphics program that uses the data contained within a given ICC to perform image corrections to attempt to correct for device/display calibration issues.
+It is the CMM within the graphics program that uses the data contained within a given ICC to perform image adjustments to attempt to correct for device/display calibration issues/inaccuracy.

 Different graphics programs using different CMMs will often produce different results/accuracy from the same ICC profile data.